Trail Maintenance

 Trail Signs and Trail Markings

 GATC is responsible for all signs and blazes on the Trail itself.
-Signs at trailhead parking are maintained by the U.S. Forest Service.
+Signs at trailhead parking areas are maintained by the U.S. Forest Service.

 Tools